William Devlin (actor): Career

 His first stage appearance was with Nancy Price in the play Nurse Cavell by C. S. Forester and C. E. Bechhofer Roberts.
 In this play he had the role of the spy who betrayed Edith Cavell.

 A noted Shakespearean actor, Devlin first played King Lear aged 22.
 He was one of the youngest actors to undertake a major portrayal of what was considered the most difficult of Shakespearean roles; critic James Agate wrote of Devlin's performance at the Westminster Theatre, "His understanding of the text and his sense of beauty are everywhere apparent".
 Devlin won further acclaim with his performance as Peer Gynt and in historical roles.

 In 1936, he played French politician Georges Clemenceau in The Tiger, the first play to be televised by the BBC.

 He made his first film appearance in 1937 in The Mill on the Floss, and soon built up steady work as a character actor, particularly after appearing in Jamaica Inn.

 Devlin served in the British Army throughout the Second World War, spending four and a half years with the Eighth Army in Africa and Italy.

 Devlin retired from acting in 1967, but reprised his King Lear role in Episode 6 ("Protest and Communication") of Kenneth Clark's 1969 BBC-TV series Civilisation.
+His portrayal of Lear can be heard in its entirety on the Marlowe Society recording of the complete play.